blue static

 What kind of steps should I take to ensure continuation of care when graduation is approaching?

 Student Health and Wellness staff and students can start proactive discussions, from time of initial visits and through a student’s care at Student Health and Wellness, about plans for care after UVA.
 Students who have graduated can visit Student Health and Wellness up to one week after graduation.
 It’s important to have conversations with your care provider during the semester leading up to your graduation to help ensure a smooth continuation of care as students prepare for life’s next steps.
-Our team can help refer to community providers competent in transgender health care needs, and generally this process should start well before graduation to ensure a timely continuation of care.
+Our team can help refer to community providers competent in gender affirming health care needs, and generally this process should start well before graduation to ensure a timely continuation of care.

 What are some resources I can check out to learn more?